-VAG201 PLANT AND SOIL SCIENCE

-PREREQUISITE: Successful completion of Intro to Agriculture Industry, or permission of the instructor.
-Plant and Soil Science provides students with the knowledge and skills necessary for future employ ment in the agronomy or related agriculture industries.
-Major units of instruction include scientific method, cellular biology, genetics, biotechnology, soil classifications, soil erosion and management, soil fertility, plant classification, plant anatomy and physiology, plant propagation, plant growth, photosynthesis, integrated pest management, grain, oil, forage, sugar, and fiber crop production methods, grain quality, grain storage, and grain transportation.
+VAG201 PLANT AND SOIL SCIENCE GR: 10, 11, 12; One year; Credit: 1.0 instruction include scientific method, cellular biology, genetics, biotechnology, soil classifications, soil erosion and management, soil fertility, plant classification, plant anatomy and physiology, plant propagation, plant growth, photosynthesis, integrated pest management, grain, oil, forage, sugar, and fiber crop production methods, grain quality, grain storage, and grain transportation.
 Applied science and math skills and concepts will be stressed throughout the course through the applied setting of agriculture by enhancing literacy in science and the scientific process.
 Improving computer and workplace skills will be a focus.
 Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects is an integral course component for leadership development, career exploration and reinforcement of academic concepts.
 This course may be used as science credit required for graduation but does not meet the NCAA science requirement for college athletics.